awinml/awinml.github.io/content/about.md

 - **[Sports Image Classification:](https://github.com/awinml/sports-image-classification)**
  Built an image classification model and Streamlit App to predict the sport that is being represented in an image, using a collection of images representing 100 different types of Sports and Activities.

-I am an active contributor to multiple popular ML open-source projects like Scikit-learn, Keras and HuggingFace.
-Contributing allows me to work in a collaborative environment and provides a fantastic learning experience.
+I am passionate about open-source initiatives, and I actively contribute to Scikit-learn, HuggingFace Transformers, and Evaluate, collaborating with others to gain valuable experience and give back to the community.

 **Open Source Contributions**:
   - **[scikit-learn](https://github.com/scikit-learn/scikit-learn/) :** [Merged PRs](https://github.com/scikit-learn/scikit-learn/pulls?q=is%3Apr+author%3Aawinml+is%3Aclosed+sort%3Acomments-desc)